11 Tips for Leaving Your Dog Home Alone While You're at Work Skip to content

 Training Classes

-Training will allow him to socialize with people and other dogs and stay mentally stimulated, in addition to having many behavior benefits and in his general well-being.
+He gets to socialize with people and other dogs and stay mentally engaged, on top of the behavior and well-being gains.

 10. Keep an Eye on Your Pet